GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 **Ring of Greatness**, $7,800
 Neg.
 This represents a number of magical rings which might be found.
 They can be made of any material and the mentioned price is the minimum for a simple ring fashioned of a precious metal.
-Each ring of greatness enhances a specific attribute of its wearer by 1.
+Each ring of greatness *enhances a specific attribute of its wearer by 1*.

 **Ring of Guarding**, $8,600
 Neg.